-At Gayton Primary School we recognise that children learn and develop in different ways and at different rates.
 We value all areas of Learning and Development equally and understand that they are inter-connected.
 There are seven areas of learning and development of which three are "prime areas," and four "specific areas."
+There are 'Educational Programmes' for each of the seven areas., which must involve activite and experiences for the children.

 The prime areas are

 - Communication and language

-- Listening and attention

-- Speaking

-- Understanding

 - Physical development

-- Moving and handling

-- Health and self-care

 - Personal, social and emotional development.

-- o Self confidence and self awareness